-With the possible exception at transition, the The risk adjustment differs from what might be used for market-consistent fair value transfer valuations, settlement value, market model valuations, or valuations based on specific entity costs.
-This is because it is based on the entity's view of risk aversion rather than a market view.
-The exception at transition is discussed in Chapter 12 Transition. and not tied to a market view.
+The risk adjustment differs from what might be used for market-consistent fair value transfer valuations, settlement value, market model valuations, or valuations based on specific entity costs.
+This is because it is based on the entity's view of risk aversion and not tied to a market view.